Top 5 UI/UX Design Agencies in the World

 - A one-second delay in page load yields a 16% decrease in customer satisfaction.

-- UX design unification resulted in 100% productivity gain in development teams and helped save General Electric an estimated $30 million.
+- UX design unification resulted in a 100% productivity gain in development teams and helped save General Electric an estimated $30 million.

 - Virgin America saw a 14% increase in conversion rate and 20% fewer support calls after the significant website and UI/UX redesign in 2014.